Applied Psychology Honors

 Meet Lara Herrera+

-Lara Herrera is a 15-year veteran educator.
+Lara Herrera is a 17-year veteran educator.
 She has been a member of the American Heritage School faculty for three years, teaching Psychology, Sociology, and other social studies courses.
 Previously, she taught AP Psychology in Broward Schools, served as the Lead AP Psychology Teacher for the Local Advanced Placement Credentialing Program, and sponsored the Psychology Club (with a competition team).
 She has also been the recipient of grants from both the College Board and the American Psychological Association for training and travel with students.
-Lara holds a Bachelor of Arts in Psychology, and is currently a graduate student in Nova Southeastern University's General Psychology program and a Teacher Affiliate of the American Psychological Association.
+Lara holds a Bachelor of Arts in Psychology, and is currently a graduate student in Nova Southeastern University's General Psychology program and a Teacher Affiliate of the American Psychological Association, , as well as a Master of Science in Psychology from Nova Southeastern University.

 Additional Course Information+